Some of the best shopping opportunities in all of Vancouver are at the boutiques, artisan shops and Public Market vendor stalls at Granville Island.

 The most famous place for shopping at Granville Island is the Public Market.
 The entire neighbourhood though is full of unique speciality shops selling all kinds of wonderful things.

 In addition to the market there is the Net Loft, which is home to stores selling everything from hats to beads to BC-made art.
-At the Kids Market there are stores that sell magic, kites, puppets and everything a child could imagine.
+At the Kids Market there are stores that sell pretty much everything a child could imagine.
 There are also shops specializing in everything from chocolates to dragons, wines and art in various other buildings and side streets in the area.

 The Public Market